modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial.rst

 Problem formulation
 ----------------------

-The problem consists of a residual function (f) together with initial values for the time, states and state derivatives.
+The problem consists of a residual function (F) together with initial values for the time, states and state derivatives.
 The residual takes as input time (t), state (y) and state derivative (yd) and returns a vector.

-Also the initial conditions should be consistent, meaning that the residual should return a zero vector for the initial values.
+The initial data should be consistent, i.e. the residual should return a zero vector when called with these values.

 An example of a residual is shown below (Python)::